satyakb/rust-final-project/README.md

 ### What I would do differently

 If I had more time I would love to be able to add more advanced features to the load tester.
 One of the main reasons I picked this project was the potential of taking this above and beyond.
 I would like to create a GUI that would make the program even easier to use.
 I would like to add more advanced request options that allow the program to do even more complicated sequences.
+Looking at programs such as Apache Bench, you can see the potential for this project and how advanced it can actually become.

 One thing I would change about my current implementation is the general naming scheme.
 I'm happy with the name Swarm but it is a little ambiguous.
 That is, Swarm could refer to the requests the program sends or all of the slave nodes that the master is controlling.
 This is something I didn't have the foresight to see when working on the week 1 goal of a non-distributed load tester.